 It’s easy for businesses to ignore doing this, but there’s one thing they should know, even if they are not doing competitive analysis for whatever reasons, some or all of their competitors probably are, and reaping the results as well.

 Although the last year of last decade, the first of the Coronavirus pandemic, 2020, was certainly an uncertain time for humanity and marketing budgets, research shows that digital spending increased a lot by the end of the year all thanks to businesses adopting a digital-first approach.
 A Gartner survey found that 60% of marketers expected customer experience and related budgets to increase in 2020, and so they did.

 On paid social media marketing, a hell of lot of money is being spent, so it becomes absolutely imperative that brands know the worth of putting in the effort and spending money on running ads for their brand, demand gen, and other purposes.
 They need to know that every dollar or rupee they are spending is going to bring in the best possible results, and it can not be done without having a solid view of how their paid social media has been doing.

 Enter paid social media analytics, which makes it all too easy for you to know what content is going to perform the best with your audience, so you can promote the same and cut your costs.

 Customer service and community management analytics

-Which is why as a social media manager or an executive, you need to make sure that your people-facing teams are doing a great job taking care of all the requests that come their way from your prospects and customers.
-But if you are wondering, how in the world would that be possible without taking too much of your efforts and resources, this is exactly where customer support, service, and community management analytics step in to your rescue.
+This is why as a social media manager or an executive, you need to make sure that your people-facing teams are doing a great job taking care of all the requests that come their way from your prospects and customers.
+But if you are wondering, how in the world would that be possible without taking too much of your efforts and resources, this is exactly where customer support, service, and community management analytics step into your rescue.